Back to the COPC Blog

 c.
 Understanding Performance

 An accurate program-level scorecard, coupled with meaningful targets, serves as a powerful compass, directing your attention and actions toward the areas that require immediate attention.
-Achieving this alignment can be accomplished through data-driven calculations and insightful discussions.
+Data-driven calculations and insightful discussions can help achieve this alignment.

 A well-crafted scorecard enables you to identify underperforming areas, prioritize critical aspects and focus on the most significant performance gaps.
 This holistic view guides your efforts for performance improvement, optimizing resource utilization and maximizing the value of your initiatives.